micharbet/CLE/README.md

 #   Command Live Environment
 ## _The shell improvements :-)_

-CLE contains following bash tweaks:
+CLE enhances bash with following tweaks:
- - colorized **prompt** including server time and exit code highlight
+ - colorized and tweakable **prompt** string including server time and exit code highlight
- - personalized and customizable **aliases**
+ - save/edit and reuse **aliases** in easy way
- - **history** tweaks, timestamps
- - shell options
- - configuration with immediate effect, no restarts
+ - rich **history** with timestamps, return codes and additional information
+ - super easy installation ONLY on your workstation
- - seamless transfer of the environment from workstation to remote sessions
+ - **seamless** transfer of the environment from workstation to remote sessions without installation
+ - various shell options
+ - configuration from commandline with immediate effect, no restarts
  - self documenting feature
  - open framework for tweaks and further customization